Shark Pictures

 Identification: Rhomboid disc with rounded tips.
 Anterior margin almost straight.
 Dorsum yellowish to brown to tan sometimes with richer mottling towards edges and a distinct white margin.
 Tail whip-like with no finfolds tapering to a dark grey or black.
 One to three barbs.
 Row of enlarged denticles running from behind head along tail.

-Habitat: Prefers coastal lagoons with sandy or silty bottoms.
+Habitat: Prefers coastal lagoons with sandy or silty substrates.
 Sometimes found adjacent to rocky reefs.

 Abundance and distribution: Indo Pacific region from Southern Africa to Australia.
 In Australian waters from Coral bay around the north coast to Cape Tribulation.